 What happens if moles are cancerous?

 A changing mole can be a sign of melanoma, a type of skin cancer.
 While melanoma starts on the skin, it can spread elsewhere in the body.
 According to the NHS, the most commonly affected areas are the back and legs.

 Melanoma is caused by strong or frequent exposure to UV light, which can make the skin cells develop abnormally.
 If a mole looks suspicious, it can be removed (biopsy) to examine the tissue.

-Moles can be removed, and mole removal can be an effective way at treating melanoma too, if caught early enough.
+Moles can be removed, and mole removal can be an effective way of treating melanoma too if caught early enough.
 The procedure is carried out surgically.

 We offer a mole mapping service, which keeps tabs on where your moles and freckles are, and can help track any changes, if they occur.
 It’s done through careful photography and can be carried out anywhere on the body.

-Some people are born with moles – so some may be unavoidable.
-However, moles and freckles can be affected by the sun, so our dermatologists would advise to wear adequate sun protection outdoors, and to monitor moles regularly with mole mapping, to help prevent future problems.
+Some people are born with them – so some may be unavoidable.
+However, moles and freckles can be affected by the sun, so our dermatologists would advise wearing adequate sun protection outdoors, and to monitor moles regularly with mole mapping, to help prevent future problems.